Home

 (b) A change in the number of employees in a given occupational title on a shift due to the promotion of one or more employees.

 (C) An employee may be temporarily laid off for good cause and for not more than two (2) calendar weeks without being subject to this procedure.
-Junior employees in the occupational sequence on the shift and in the department shall be the first to be affected by any temporary lay—off.
+Junior employees in the occupational sequence on the shift and in the department shall be the first to be affected by any temporary lay–off.
 When it is practicable to assign temporarily the most senior employees affected by such a temporary layoff to other available work which they are capable of performing, the Company agrees to make such assignments and the employee shall be paid his rate or the rate of the assigned job, whichever is higher.
-The President shall be given written notice whenever this clause is invoked.
+The Union shall be given written notice whenever this clause is invoked.

 (d) Each layoff arising out of a cancellation of a Government contract or a cancellation of a subcontract or purchase order under a Government contract may, for one (1) week, be considered a temporary layoff, during which time the Company and the Union shall consult as to the application of this Article.
-The President and the affected employees shall be notified as soon as possible of any temporary layoffs and the reasons therefore.
+The Union and the affected employees shall be notified as soon as possible of any temporary layoffs and the reasons therefore.

-18.13 In the case of permanent layoffs, the Company shall give to the President and the employees initially affected not less than five (5) working days’ notice of the names and occupational titles of employees initially to be affected by the layoff in the department where the layoff is to begin.
+18.13 In the case of permanent layoffs, the Company shall give to the Union and the employees initially affected not less than five (5) working days’ notice of the names and occupational titles of employees initially to be affected by the layoff in the department where the layoff is to begin.
 Additionally, the Company will alert the same number of most junior employees in the bargaining unit of the possibility of their being affected by the initial layoff.
 An employee who does not exercise displacement rights will receive at least one workday’s notice before ceasing active employment.

-(a) In the event of a layoff, in a classification, the Company will consider volunteers to replace the employees affected in the initial layoff when it is determined that the efficiency of the operation id not affected.
+(a) In the event of a layoff, in a classification, the Company will consider volunteers to replace the employees affected in the initial layoff when it is determined that the efficiency of the operation is not affected.
 Employees may elect their status as volunteers by submitting a form to the Labor Relations office, which will take effect after seven (7) calendar days.
 Every effort will be made to accept volunteers by seniority.
-The volunteer will be entitled to all contractual rights as if he had been involved in the initial layoff, with the exception of recall rights.
+The volunteer will be entitled to all contractual rights as if they had been involved in the initial layoff, with the exception of recall rights.

 (a) In the event of a layoff, the employee affected may displace only an employee with less seniority in an occupation for which the employee is qualified.
 Employees with the same seniority date shall be laid off according to the last four (4) digits of their Social Security numbers, those with the lowest numbers to be the first laid off.